kartoza/node-red-flows/qgis-contributors.md

 It demonstrates some JSON parsing, reconstructing the data into the simple, non geojson form used by https://flows.nodered.org/node/node-red-contrib-web-worldmap (note the worldmap does also support GeoJSON).

-In my testing the map did not work properly in Firefox, works well in Chrome.
+In my testing the map did not work properly in Firefox (update: now it seems to work!), works well in Chrome.

 Map data is dynamically updated on the map as the flow runs.